Stability ball pike up

 Final position

-The links marked with * are affiliate links belonging to the Amazon partner program.
-If you buy something through these links, I get a commission, of course there are no additional costs for you.
+The links marked with * are affiliate links from the Amazon partner program.
+If you buy something through these links, I get a commission; of course, you have no additional costs.

 References regarding exercise technique